High-Quality Entity Segmentation and Grounding: The ESG Pipeline

-\paragraph{Language Decoder.} Inspired by the LLaVA~\cite{liu2023llava} design, we employ a single linear layer to embed image patch features into the word embedding space.
-Specifically, a trainable projection matrix $W$ is used to convert $\mathbf{Z_v}$ into the language embedding space as follows:
+\textbf{Language Decoder.} Motivated by the LLaVA~\cite{liu2023llava} design, we use a single linear layer to embed image patch features into the word embedding space.
+Specifically, a trainable projection matrix $W$ is used to convert $\mathbf{Z_v}$ into the language embedding space as:

 We prepend the instruction ``Please help me extract semantic nouns of this sentence:'' to the caption $T$ and proceed with the tokenizer.
 Then, we concatenate the visual tokens $\mathbf{H_v}$ with the textual tokens $\mathbf{H_t}$ to form multi-modal tokens $\mathbf{H_q}$.